 A typical debug environment consists of a target system where the DSP56600 core-based device resides in the user defined hardware.
-The TAP interfaces to the external command controller through a 14-pin connector that provides connections for the five JTAG port lines, one OnCE module control line, a ground, a RESET line, and a target power input line.
-The RESET line is optional and is only used to reset the DSP56600 core-based device and its associated circuitry.
+The TAP interfaces to the external command controller through a 14-pin connector that provides connections for the five JTAG port lines, one OnCE module control line, a ground, a $\overline{\text{RESET}}$ line, and a target power input line.
+The $\overline{\text{RESET}}$ line is optional and is only used to reset the DSP56600 core-based device and its associated circuitry.
 The external command controller acts as the medium between the DSP56600 core target system and a host computer.
-The external command controller circuit acts as a JTAG TAP driver and host computer inputs from a user interface program that communicates with the user.
+The external command controller circuit acts as a JTAG TAP driver and host computer command interpreter.
+The controller issues commands based on the host computer inputs from a user interface program that communicates with the user.